devpro/learn-kubernetes/docs/certifications/cks/README.md

 #  CKS (Certified Kubernetes Security Specialist)

+You'll find here everything to know to pass the CKS exam.
+It has been written in December 2023, with the intention to be complete and straight to the essential information.

+## About the exam

 > The program provides assurance that a CKS has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.
 >
 > &mdash; <cite>[training.linuxfoundation.org/certification](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/)</cite>